fdgbt/42_libft/README.md

 `make clean`

 ## Uninstall
 Delete object files but also the compiled static library.
-Will not affect the source code.
+It will not affect the source code.

 `make fclean`